 For over a decade and a half, Mrs. DeViso has been teaching and ministering to preschool students at SVC.
 She loves teaching in an environment where God is the foundation, and where she can instill the knowledge of and passion for Christ in the early years.
 She studied Early Childhood Development at Vanguard University, and also holds a BA in Recreation Administration with a minor in Marketing from Long Beach State.

 Mrs. Dunn holds a B.A. in English with an emphasis in Literature and Writing from Concordia University.
 She has been teaching for more than a decade — most of that time at SVC.
-She was instrumental in the development of the school’s online learning program and currently oversees it.
 A Warrior alumna herself, she chose to work at SVC because she believes in the school’s ministry and appreciates the family atmosphere.

 Armed with God’s spirit, word, calling, and a BA in Child Development from Cal State Northridge, Mrs.Escobar has been teaching in Christian education for over four decades.
 She chose to work in a Christian school because of her firm conviction that a Christ-centered education ministers to and develops the whole student — mind, body, soul, and spirit — just as God intended.